jannine92/covid19_vax_analysis/README.md

 For more detailed information got to my blog post which can be found here as well as on Medium ([Link](https://medium.com/@jannine.schreiber/tired-of-fake-news-how-to-do-your-own-data-analysis-4fa7259f2f03)).

+The most important visualizations can be found in my webapp: ([Link to WebApp](https://covid-vax-webapp.herokuapp.com/)).

 ## How can you use it?